Revisiting Bi-Linear State Transitions in Recurrent Neural Networks: Experiments

 \subsection{Learning parity with a random network}

-Table~\ref{tab:addandparity} (right) shows the OOD performance (testing length $400$, best across 3 seeds and 2 learning rate) of this type of model, after training on sequences of lengths $10-50$.
-It shows, in line with the theoretical result, that the pure bi-linear model can solve the task, even though recurrent parameters are frozen during training (only the read-out layer is trained).
+Figure~\ref{fig:addandparity} (right) shows the OOD performance (testing length $400$, best across 3 seeds and 2 learning rates) of this type of model, after training on sequences of lengths $10-50$.
+It shows, in line with the theoretical result, that the pure bilinear model can solve the task, even though recurrent parameters are frozen during training (only the readout layer is trained).
 It also shows the detrimental effect of additive terms for comparison.